bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 Flicking her eyes away from Merlin for a moment, she caught Leon's  eye.
 While lacking the verbal authority Lance typically had in these situations, Leon indicated for her to continue with his head.

 "_Should we trust him?_" Freya telepathically questioned Merlin, still unsure.
 Merlin nodded at her, assuring that for now, Leon was trustworthy.
-Freya only hoped that
+The knocking on the door continued, as Freya drew the curtains around the bed and wrangled Merlin into a hiding place underneath the bed.
+Freya made note that Goerge only opened the door once Merlin was suitably hidden.
+Leon busied himself at his desk, convienentky placed blocking the line of sight to the door.

 </section>